mmistakes/so-simple-theme/_mnprdocs/config.md

 * _Multiply_: the AO term is multiplied over the image after substrate effects and before the final post-processing steps.
 * _Color Burn_: same as above, except that the AO term is blended over the image using the _Color Burn_ blending mode.
 * _Style-specific_: AO is applied by the current style.
 The effect depends on the currently selected style.
-	* With the _Watercolor_ style, the AO term modulates the _pigment density_, resulting in darker colors in occluded areas.
+	* With the _Watercolor_ and _Frayed_ style, the AO term modulates the _pigment density_, resulting in darker colors in occluded areas.
 	* In _Viewport+_ mode, this option has no effect: choose one of the other options.

 ### AO Radius